MicrosoftDocs/power-automate-docs/articles/process-advisor-overview.md

 For more information about process advisor licensing, go to [Power Automate pricing](https://us.flow.microsoft.com/pricing/) and [Power Apps and Power Automate licensing FAQ](/power-platform/admin/powerapps-flow-licensing-faq).

 For complete licensing details, go to the [Microsoft Power Apps and Power Automate licensing guide](https://go.microsoft.com/fwlink/?LinkId=2085130).

+Currently, only the task mining recording feature is generally available and will require either a license or trial.
+The process mining data feature and all the templates are in public preview, and don't require a license or trial.
+However, a license or trial is needed if you're using this feature in an environment that isn't the default environment.

+To customize your report, you need to link the process to your own workspace, and a paid Power BI license is needed.
+The specific license you need depends on the data size of the process data.
+To learn more about Power BI licensing, go to [Power BI pricing](https://powerbi.microsoft.com/en-us/pricing/).

 ## Prerequisites